 Top Tips for Planning Your Walking Holiday

-Just You Tour Manager, Min, shares with us her top tips for making the most out of your walking holiday with us.
+Just You Holiday Director, Min, shares with us her top tips for making the most out of your walking holiday with us.

 1. Choose a walk with varied scenery.

 It’s important to choose a walk that has more than just rolling hills or spectacular lakes.
 Yes, they’re beautiful to look at but after a while, it can become a case of “seen one, seen them all”.
 Instead, choose a walk where there’s more variety to the landmarks, such as our Lake District and Hadrian’s Wall trip.
 Not only will you take in the incredible natural scenery, you’ll also pass by the home of William Wordsworth and walk along Hadrian’s Wall.

 Everyone’s different, and everyone has different abilities.
 If you’re a walking beginner, choose a shorter walk – you can build up to longer walks with experience.
 Remember, you’re on holiday, you don’t want to overdo it and not enjoy the experience.

 Our Just You walks are perfect for this, because all our walks can be shortened to suit you.
 If you wish to skip a part of the walk, we’ll arrange to meet you somewhere later.
 We have a coach that stays with us for the whole day, so there’s plenty of flexibility.

 3. Always bring a packed lunch